bruhtus/bruhtus.github.io/content/posts/python-venv.md

 > Have you ever want python virtual environment that decoupled from the project directory like conda but not actually conda (dejavu)?
 That's what this post is about, a simple way to manage a python virtual environment similar to how conda manage virtual environment without python version management.

-## A Brief Into to Python Virtual Environment
+## A Brief Intro to Python Virtual Environment

 To makes thing simpler, python virtual environment is a self-contained directory tree that contains a python installation for a particular version of python plus a number of additional packages.